 Intangible cultural heritage

 Intangible cultural heritage includes practices, portrayals, forms of expression, knowledge and skills that communities, groups and, if applicable, individual persons understand as part of their cultural heritage.
 At the same time, this term also encompasses instruments, objects and cultural spaces that are tied to the respective cultural heritage.
-The international lists close to 700 elements from across the world, including six Austrian traditions on the Representative List of the Intangible Cultural Heritage of Humanity: falconry, Schemenlaufen – the carnival of Imst, classical horsemanship and the High School of the Spanish Riding School Vienna, Resist block printing, Avalanche risk management, Transhumance, Knowledge on Lipizzan Horse breeding and Timber rafting.
+The international lists over 700 elements from across the world, including six Austrian traditions on the Representative List of the Intangible Cultural Heritage of Humanity: falconry, Schemenlaufen – the carnival of Imst, classical horsemanship and the High School of the Spanish Riding School Vienna, Resist block printing, Avalanche risk management, Transhumance, Knowledge on Lipizzan Horse breeding, Timber rafting and Traditional Irrigation.
 Since 2016, there have also been three Austrian centres for craftsmanship (Hand.Werk.Haus Salzkammergut, Textiles Zentrum Haslach, Werkraum Bregenzerwald) and since 2020 the Craft techniques and customary practices of cathedral workshops (Dombauhütten) on the UNESCO Register of Good Safeguarding Practices.
-On a national level, the Austrian list counts more than 157 entries.
+On a national level, the Austrian list counts more than 168 entries.

 Diversity of Cultural Expressions